-Gypsum plaster requires small proportions of sand, other aggregates and it sets with little change in volume and with negligible shrinkage or drying.
+Gypsum plaster requires small proportions of sand, aggregates and it sets with little change in volume & negligible shrinkage or drying.

 Here we will learn gypsum plaster, types of gypsum plasters, advantages and disadvantages of gypsum plaster.

 This plaster sets by the natural process of crystallization hence it is easy to used without any waste.

 Gypsum is heated to remove all its combined water resulting in the product known as anhydrous gypsum which is ground with an accelerator to make a hydrous gypsum plaster.

 This plaster dries up quickly therefore becomes easier to apply the finishing coat immediately after the undercoat has set, usually on the same day.

 Gypsum plasters based on the quantity of heat applied during manufacturing:

 - Anhydrite gypsum plaster: It is manufactured by heating gypsum to 1700C.